Pioneer packs

 The Paradise Islands are also to the left, and if time permits, you can sail to Paradise and experience this beautiful area.

 Now it goes through Sejssnævringen and into Brassø.
-A little further on, where Brassø narrows slightly, on the left side (just opposite Silkeborg Sailing Club), it's a must to sail through Klüver's canal, located after Bridge no. 7.
-It's not very wide or deep, and the trees grow over it so that branches and leaves almost form a "roof".
-But there's just enough room for your canoe to pass through and from here you enter the most beautiful lake in the middle of the forest.
+A little further on, where Brassø narrows a little, on the left side (just opposite Silkeborg Sejlklub), it is a must to sail through Klüvers kanal, which is located after Bridge No. 7.
+It is not very wide or deep, and the trees grow out over it, so branches and leaves almost form a “roof”.
+But there is just room for you to sail through with your canoe, and from here you sail into the most beautiful lake, which lies in the middle of the forest.

-Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km long.
-Remstrup Å runs from Brassø to Silkeborg Harbor /Silkeborg Kanocenter, where the canoe must be returned to us
+Now the trip continues towards Silkeborg, where you will sail on Remstrup Å, which is 2.5 km. long.
+Remstrup Å runs from Brassø to Silkeborg Harbour/Silkeborg Kanocenter, where the canoe must be returned to us

 Pioneer package 5 days